-There have been a number of organisations, including Housing Associations and smaller specialist agencies who have now got contracts to deliver DWP contract for the over 50s , both at regional funding levels for specific boroughs and also for larger pan regional ESF funded 50+ support for DWP clients that was led by Redbridge CVS.
+There have been a number of organisations, including Housing Associations and smaller specialist agencies who have now got contracts to deliver DWP contracts for those over 50s, both at regional funding levels for specific boroughs and also for larger pan-regional ESF funded 50+ support for DWP clients that was led by Redbridge CVS.

 We have been able, through ROPES, to research and develop best practice examples in order to produce 2 brochures around Age and Employment – one for Unemployed Seniors and the other for employers.
-These booklets are being used to help other CVS advisors and unemployed over 50s access best practice to help older job seekers find employment or self-employment.
-The Employers booklet is being used as part of wider campaigns to a educate and persuade employers of the benefits of retaining and employing over 50s employees and why an age diverse workforce improves their business performance.
-These booklets in pdf format have now been sent to all ROPES members and is available to be downloaded by site visitors.
-In addition, as part of our ROPES legacy programme we have printed off and are disseminating both brochures, which have received positive responses from both senior clients and C&VS agencies
+These booklets are being used to help other CVS advisors and unemployed over 50s access best practices to help older job seekers find employment or self-employment.
+The Employers booklet is being used as part of wider campaigns to educate and persuade employers of the benefits of retaining and employing over 50s employees and why an age-diverse workforce improves their business performance.
+These booklets in pdf format have now been sent to all ROPES members and are available to be downloaded by site visitors.
+In addition, as part of our ROPES legacy programme, we have printed off and are disseminating both brochures, which have received positive responses from both senior clients and C&VS agencies

-We believe that as a result of this project we have been able to build a network of knowledgeable organisations and individuals able to help older people out of poverty and into employment and in the process overcoming social isolation, as well as helping the CVS to engage with the DWP and other agencies in a way that is effective for older people.
+We believe that as a result of this project we have been able to build a network of knowledgeable organisations and individuals able to help older people out of poverty and into employment and in the process overcome social isolation, as well as help the CVS to engage with the DWP and other agencies in a way that is effective for older people.

-All of the research, presentations, best practice examples and templates for seniors, employers and advisors has now been transferred from our Wise Age members only section to our home page of our www.wiseage.org.uk website ( to be found under Seniors, Employers and Advisors and Researchers sections).
+All of the research, presentations, best practice examples and templates for over 50s, employers and advisors have now been transferred from our Wise Age members-only section to the home page of our www.wiseage.org.uk website ( to be found under Seniors, Employers and Advisors and Researchers sections).

 We also held a final conference in 2018 around the issues of age and Employment – focusing on the situation in London.
 This was attended by DWP reps who were interested in our research, work and approach, which has further strengthened our relationship with the DWP who increasingly recognise the importance of supporting older unemployed seniors, especially those who are long term unemployed.

-In addition, we have followed up this work, along with ROPES colleagues, to promote the key issues and recommendations that older job seekers and those that work with them to decision makers in London, in particular the Mayor of London.
+In addition, we have followed up this work, along with ROPES colleagues, to promote the key issues and recommendations that older job seekers and those that work with them to decision-makers in London, in particular the Mayor of London.
 We are working with the Mayor’s Equality, Diversity and Inclusion (EDI) team to help ensure that their EDI strategy incorporates the needs, demands and ideas of older Londoners, including those that relate to employment.
-This is an ongoing exercise which Wise Age and partners is actively engaged in and is working to incorporate an Employment and Skills set of recommendations and concerns within the wider project of helping the GLA to make London an Age Friendly city.
+This is an ongoing exercise in which Wise Age and partners are actively engaged and are working to incorporate an Employment and Skills set of recommendations and concerns within the wider project of helping the GLA to make London an Age-Friendly city.

-We thank Trust for London for their ongoing support and hope that our legacy will continue to help build the awareness of the importance of older working age people, of age diversity and as a result lead to even more older Londoners being employed in jobs they are good at and enjoy doing.
+We thank Trust for London for their ongoing support and hope that our legacy will continue to help build the awareness of the importance of older working-age people, of age diversity and as a result, lead to even older Londoners being employed in jobs they are good at and enjoy doing.